Police Duty Act

 Article 26

-Police organizations at departmental level shall develop a system of supervision, rewards and punishments in order to motivate the duty officers, to provide them guidance on duties and to audit their duty performance.
+All levels of police departments shall develop a system of supervision, rewards and punishments to motivate the duty officers, provide them with work guidance and audit their performance.

 Chapter 8 Supplementary Provisions